Blog

 2. Supported Input Formats for Auto-Generated Cards

-AI truly shines in automatic card generation.
-However, the supported input formats vary widely between apps.
+Automatic card generation is where AI saves the most time, but the supported input formats vary widely between apps.

 • Text input only: Bare minimum.
 You need to copy and paste content to create cards